 Drivers who cause injury accidents can be held accountable for the injuries suffered by the victims.
 If you have been hurt and wish to receive compensation for your suffering, you may have to prove that the at-fault driver's negligence contributed to the crash.
 Examples of negligence include:

 - Driving at an excessive rate of speed, over the speed limit or at an unsafe speed given the traffic, roadway and weather conditions.

 - Talking on a handheld cell phone or texting while driving.

 - Failing to yield the right-of-way.

 Have you sustained considerable losses in an intersection car accident that was somebody else's fault?
 Is the opposing insurance company refusing to give you a full and fair settlement offer, or disputing your claim altogether?
-The experienced Nevada car accident attorneys at Breyer Law Offices, P.C. can help you fight for your rights.
+The experienced Nevada car accident attorneys at The Husband & Wife Law Team can help you fight for your rights.
 We are skilled negotiators and aggressive trial lawyers.
 Whatever the circumstances may be, we are up to the challenge.

 Attorneys Mark and Alexis Breyer opened their personal injury law firm in 1996.
 Since then, we have won millions of dollars in settlements and verdicts, and have developed a reputation as one of the best firms in the southwest.
 We are so confident in our abilities that we offer our services with a no-recovery, no-fee guarantee.